 Both saline and silicone implants are FDA approved and proven safe and effective for breast augmentation.
 Although breast implants are very durable, they are medical devices and can rupture.
 Studies have shown that no implant is more likely to rupture than the other.
 In the event of a rupture, saline implants will deflate and the sterile salt water will be safely absorbed by the body.
 This can happen over the course of a few days or a few months depending on the nature of the rupture.
 Silicone implants are more difficult to detect because they are made of a cohesive conform gel.
 In the event of a rupture the silicone will stay in place and may require an ultrasound to detect.
 Signs of a rupture include breast discomfort or distortion.
 Either way the implant, or shell of the implant, will need to be removed.

-If you are considering breast augmentation, we welcome you to schedule a complimentary consultation by either calling our toll free number 866-372-3288 or filling out our online request form.
+If you are considering breast augmentation, we welcome you to schedule a consultation by either calling our toll free number 866-372-3288 or filling out our online request form.
 We will match you with a breast augmentation specialist at a office nearest you.
 We offer locations in Los Angeles (Beverly Hills), Orange County (Brea) and the San Bernardino/ Inland Empire area (Upland & Riverside.

 We believe in helping all patients achieve their goals and offer easy financing for patients of nearly any financial situation.
 Fill out our FINANCING APPLICATION to apply online today.
 A dedicated consultation will help you find the best plan for you and your breast augmentation.